jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **nurse** means a health practitioner who is, or is deemed to be, registered with the Nursing Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of nursing whose scope of practice permits the performance of general nursing functions
   - **offence against this Act** includes an offence against or prescribed by the regulations
   - **operate** , in relation to a vehicle, means to drive or use the vehicle on a road, or to cause or permit the vehicle to be on a road or to be driven on a road, whether or not the person is present with the vehicle; and has a corresponding meaning
-  - **oral fluid test** means a test that is carried out— (a) by means of an oral fluid testing device; and (b) in a manner approved for that device by the Minister of Police under section 71G
+  - **oral fluid sample** means a sample of oral fluid taken from a person— (a) by means of an oral fluid screening test that the person undergoes under any of sections 71A to 71C; or (b) as an oral fluid sample under section 71DE(2)
-  - **oral fluid testing device** means a device of a kind approved by the Minister of Police under section 71G for the purpose of testing oral fluid for the presence of the qualifying drugs specified in a notice made under that section
+  - **oral fluid screening device** means a device of a kind approved by the Minister of Police under section 71G for the purpose of screening oral fluid for the presence of either or both of the following:
+    (a) 1 or more qualifying drugs specified in a notice made under that section:
+    (b) 1 or more families of qualifying drugs specified in a notice made under that section
+  - **oral fluid screening test** means a test that is carried out by means of an oral fluid screening device
   - **organised criminal activity** means an activity that— (a) involves 2 or more persons; and
     (b) has the acquisition of income or assets by means of a continuing course of criminal conduct as one of its objects